Towards White-Box Deep Wireless Sensing: Implementation

+\head{Unified patching to complex tokens} Wireless sensing modalities differ in shape (time-series vs.\ image-like tensors), but \sysname requires a shared token interface.
+As shown in \fig\ref{fig:patch_preprocess}, we use a unified patching strategy.
+For time-series inputs, we segment the complex sequence into overlapping patches along time (sliding windows), which reduces effective sequence length while preserving local dynamics.
+For image-like inputs, we patchify across spatial dimensions following the vision transformer paradigm \cite{dosovitskiyImageWorth16x162021}.
+Each patch is flattened and mapped to a complex token of dimension $d$, augmented with a positional embedding.
+We prepend a complex CLS token $\kappa \sim \mathcal{N}(0,1) \in \mathbb{C}^{1 \times 1 \times d}$ to represent the whole sequence and feed the resulting token stream into \sysname.
+This design keeps the model interface consistent across WiFi, radar, and UWB, while allowing the preprocessing to remain lightweight and modality-aware.

+\head{Task head and post-processing} \sysname outputs complex-valued tokens; downstream tasks require real-valued predictions.
+We use the final CLS token and compute its modulus to obtain a real-valued feature vector, which is then fed into a linear head.
+We use cross-entropy loss for classification tasks (\eg, gesture, activity, gait recognition) and mean squared error for regression tasks (\eg, pose estimation).
+The output dimension depends on the task (\eg, six logits for six-class gesture recognition).

-\head{Training Scheme} We use the AdamW optimizer \cite{loshchilov2019decoupledweightdecayregularization} with an initial learning rate at \( 5 \times 10^{-5} \) and a cosine learning rate scheduler.
-The model is trained for up to 100 epochs, with early stopping applied based on validation performance, using a patience threshold of 10 epochs.
+\head{Training scheme} \sysname is trained on an NVIDIA GeForce RTX 4090 GPU.
+We use the AdamW optimizer \cite{loshchilov2019decoupledweightdecayregularization} with an initial learning rate of \( 5 \times 10^{-5} \) and a cosine learning rate scheduler.
+The training procedure is set for 100 epochs with an early-stopping strategy with patience of 10 epochs.